TFWA world exhibition and conference information board

 We fully appreciate that if you dont have a booth then an apartment as a booth in lieu seems like a workable alternative but spend the budget more effectively with a table reserved at one of the cafes nearby where you can hold meetings and clients are by far more likely to turn up.

 Is it just a trade show ? ...
-No the week is a combination of a classic trade fair format but also conferences held by the TFWA office, details are as follows although look at the www.tfwa.com website for more details on the impressive array of speakers :
+No the week is a combination of a classic trade fair format but also conferences held by the TFWA office, details can be found nearer the time on this information page or www.tfwa.com.

 Planning meetings ....
-We are are now 3 months from the show and it is now that contacts should be informed of your attendance with meeting scheduling taking place 8 - 4 weeks before the show.
-Meetings planned 4 weeks before the show will be possible but with limited success with key players having meeting calendars nearly fully booked by the beginning of September this year.
+We are are now 5 months from the show and so whilst it is too early to start booking meetings, and most people will not be planning their meetings yet, we advse to begin scheduling meetings from the end of June.
+Meetings planned 4 weeks before the show will be possible but with limited success with key players having meeting calendars nearly fully booked by the beginning of September at the latest.

 Meeting red flags ... beware of the unknown contact that requests a meeting and do your background checks to find if the person/organisation have a genuine interest in travel retail - TFWA have a superb registration that "weeds out" those not genuine visitors but unfortunately some get through the filter.
 There are always cases of unscrupulous people that request meetings during the show so that they can justify in their company travelling to Cannes based on a calendar full of meetings ... they simply don't turn up on your booth and enjoy a week in the south of France.
 These "contacts" block valuable windows in your schedule that can be used for more productive contacts.

-A simple Linkedin "similar contacts" check can highlight those people that are not genuinely active in our sector ... contact us and we will be happy to cross reference any suspicious contacts against our extensive travel retail contact network.
+A simple Linkedin "similar contacts" check can highlight those people that are not genuinely active in our sector ... contact us here and we will be happy to cross reference any suspicious contacts against our extensive travel retail contact network, free of charge.

 Service provider red flags .... as with any major international trade fair they are a number of service providers (rental accommodation, logistics, warehousing in Cannes, demonstrators etc. etc.) that claim to be TFWA show experts or TFWA authorised and whilst there are many that are there are also many that are not.
 We would always recommend checking credentials of service providers and if in doubt contact the TFWA offices to check whether claims of affiliation are genuine.